-Our sweetest summertime traditions are here!
-Local favorites include cooling off your sun-kissed-skin in the open waters of Lake Sinclair, kicking back with a margarita at Bollywood Tacos and roaming the pine forests of Bartram.
-Here are 10 fun ideas to fill your summer bucket list in Milledgeville.
+Local favorites include cooling off in the refreshing water of Lake Sinclair, kicking back with a margarita at Bollywood Tacos and roaming the pine forests of Bartram.
+Here are 12 fun things to do to fill your summer bucket list with a vacation in Milledgeville.

 And if your family isn't looking to get wet, the Greenway offers miles of paved trails for bicycling, tricycling, walking and blowing bubbles!

-6. Throw on your comfiest walking shoes, because It’s been decided that the best way to view Milledgeville and it’s beauty is on your feet.
+Throw on your comfiest walking shoes, because the best way to experience Milledgeville is on foot.
 There are sights you simply would not be able to soak up if you were in the car.
 Be sure to snap a selfie with one of Milledgeville’s greatest architectural gems, Georgia’s Old Governor's Mansion.
 The towering columns will make you feel so small.
 Grab a self-guided historic walking brochure at the Milledgeville Visitor’s Center and get ready to engulf the breathtaking beauty of over 40 historic homes.

-9. Satisfy your fisher’s soul by reeling in a big one at Rocky Creek Park.
+Satisfy your fisher’s soul by reeling in a big one at Rocky Creek Park.
 Rocky Creek Park is located on Lake Sinclair and has so much to offer.
 Due to COVID-19 concerns, currently on the second entrance is open, but it includes all you need to catch a big one!
 A boat ramp, picnic area, a walking trail and banks to fish from are available to the public.
-The entire park offers a shaded pavilion, vending machines, restrooms, grills, swimming beach, playground, and a fishing pier which we hope open soon.
-If you’re fishing for largemouth bass, channel catfish, black crappie, bluegill, redbreast sunfish, and so much more then Rocky Creek Park is exactly the place you want to be.
+The entire park offers a shaded pavilion, vending machines, restrooms, grills, a swimming beach and playground, as well as a fishing pier which we hope will open soon.
+If you’re fishing for largemouth bass, channel catfish, black crappie, bluegill, redbreast sunfish, and so much more then Rocky Creek Park is exactly the place where you want to be.
 Rocky Creek Park is open daily to the public from 10:00 a.m. to 7:00 p.m.
 There is a $5 parking fee.